cube-web3/protocol-core-solidity/README.md

 ## Debugging

-You can generage a list of all the function and error selectors in this repository using:
+A list of all the function and error selectors in this repository can be generated using:

 ```
 forge selectors list